Étienne Bonnot de Condillac

-Étienne Bonnot de Condillac (/kɒ̃dɪˈjæk/ KON-ih-yak; /fr/; 30 September 1714 – 2 August or 3 August 1780) was a French philosopher, epistemologist, and Catholic priest, who studied in such areas as psychology and the philosophy of the mind.
+Étienne Bonnot de Condillac (/kɒ̃dɪˈjæk/ KON-ih-yak; /fr/; 30 September 1714 – 2 August or 3 August 1780) was a French philosopher and Catholic priest who focused on psychology and the philosophy of the mind.

 Biography

 He was born at Grenoble into a legal family, the youngest of three brothers.
 His two older brothers Jean and Gabriel took names associated with one of the family's properties at Mably, Loire, and were each known as "Bonnot de Mably". Étienne identified with another property at Condillac, Drôme, was known as "Bonnot de Condillac".
 Like his brother Gabriel, Condillac took holy orders (1733–1740) at Saint-Sulpice church in Paris.
 He was appointed as Abbot of Mureau.